cirosantilli/linux-kernel-module-cheat/gem5.md

 ### QEMU with GEM5 kernel configuration

-TODO:
+TODO: QEMU did not work with the GEM5 kernel configurations.

+To test this, hack up `run` to use the `buildroot/output.arm-gem5~` directory, and then run:

     ./run -a arm

-hangs at:
+Now QEMU hangs at:

     audio: Could not init `oss' audio driver

-and the display shows "  "
+and the display shows:

+    Guest has not initialized the display (yet).

 ### GEM5 with QEMU kernel configuration